 College & Career Persistence Counselors help our students navigate a complex high school landscape, choose a best-fit high school and provide support through graduation.

 We offer proven guidance about quality education choices so that students can make informed decisions and access best-fit high schools that will support their academic growth, leading to more post-secondary opportunities.

-Throughout high school, College-Persistence counselors:
+Throughout high school, CP counselors:

 - Are in active contact with alumni at minimum every six weeks

 - Make annual on-site visits at each alumnus’ high school